"I refuse to feel hopeless. When I volunteer, I make a difference and get to know people in the process. What could be better?"

 • Develops and supports learning opportunities for adults to grow in faith.
 Programs include Sunday Adult Forum; house groups; weekly and Sunday Bible studies, book studies, and other groups; the library; leadership training; and annual retreats for adults.

-• Supports and works with the Children, Youth & Family Minister to develop and provide Christian education programs, events, and service opportunities.
+• Supports and works with the Children, Youth & Family Minister to develop and provide Christian education programs, activities, and service opportunities.
 We serve children and youth, from birth through high school, as well as families.

 Administrative Committees